cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

     </HighlightBox>

-2. Second, you inform it that as part of the `v1_1tov2` upgrade, a new store key is introduced:
+2. Second, inform it that as part of the `v1_1tov2` upgrade a new store key is introduced:

     ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-migration/app/app.go#L829-L833]
         ...